BOPIS fraud trends, strategies increase thanks to curbside demand

 How networked data can help businesses improve BOPIS fraud strategies

 Experienced fraud analysts know that establishing identity trust is about the quality of data available.
-That’s why Kount’s industry-leading, AI-driven fraud prevention solution, Kount Command, is built on the Identity Trust Global NetworkTM.
+That’s why Kount’s industry-leading, digital fraud prevention solution, Kount Command, is built on the Identity Trust Global NetworkTM.
 The global network connects fraud and trust-related signals from 32 billion annual interactions across more than 75 industries and 50 payment processors and card networks.

 Kount’s advanced AI links these signals using supervised and unsupervised machine learning.
 Supervised machine learning analyzes past decisions, while unsupervised machine learning detects emerging fraud.
 In milliseconds, these tools deliver accurate identity trust decisions.